-- · Base salary; - · Performance-based annual cash bonus; - · Annual grants of long-term, equity-based incentives, which in 2018, consisted of stock options and time-based RSUs; and - · Performance-based RSUs, which have been granted to NEOs in the past.
+- Base salary;

+- Performance-based annual cash bonus; and

+- Annual grants of long-term, equity-based incentives, which in 2020, consisted of time-based RSUs; and PRSUs.

 We allocate total potential and target compensation among these components based on the goals of our compensation program, including the need to offer competitive compensation and our focus on paying for performance.
 We also provide our executives the same benefits and perquisites that we offer our other U.S. employees.
 These standard employee benefits include participation in our 401(k) plan and employee stock purchase plan, and health and welfare and life insurance benefits, each with the same terms and conditions available to employees.